phac-nml/irida/doc/developer/getting-started/index.md

 ### Informing users of changes

 When adding new features we have a couple places we need to inform our users.
 First is the `CHANGELOG.md` file found in the root of the project.
 If you've added a feature, fixed a bug, or made any changes worthwhile of telling IRIDA users, other IRIDA developers, or administrators they should be mentioned here.
 Next is the `UPGRADING.md` guide.
-This file is used to to inform IRIDA system admins what steps need to be taken when upgrading from one version of IRIDA to another.
+This file is used to inform IRIDA system admins what steps need to be taken when upgrading from one version of IRIDA to another.
 For example if you add anything to a configuration file, if there are changes which require an upgrade to the database, a workflow, or any dependencies, it should be mentioned here.

 ### IRIDA tests